christopherobin/mage/lib/serviceDiscovery/Readme.md

 #### Methods

- - `getIp(version)`, allows you to retrieve an IP from the addresses list, `version` is the IP version, either 4 or 6.
+ - `getIp(version, network)`, allows you to retrieve an IP from the addresses list, `version` is the IP version, either 4 or 6.
+   `network` is the CIDR notation of the network where you service is.
  - `isLocal()`, whether the node is running on the current server or not.

 #### Todo